yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ### Tables

 Tables must source their columns from somewhere.
 There are three, mutually exclusive options:
-1. Tables can source their columns from a physical table.
+1. Tables can source their columns from a physical table by its name.
 2. Tables can source their columns from a SQL subquery.
 3. Tables can extend (override or add columns to) an existing Table.
 More details can be found [here](#inheritance).